guihatano/guihatano.github.io/README.md

 # guihatano.github.io

-For now is just a site with a Tic Tac Toe made from scratch, my timeline and an about page.
+For now is just a site with my professional timeline, a Tic Tac Toe made from scratch and an about page.

 The about page shows about how to find me on the internet not about the site, sorry!